Cleveland County DWI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test results, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired at the time of driving.
+• Common defenses: Common defenses to DUI charges include challenging the validity of the breathalyzer test, arguing that the police officer lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Cleveland County, NC